drake-loch/dungeon-master-buddy/README.md

-Dungeon Master Buddy is an World Building app in very early development.
+Dungeon Master Buddy is an World Building app.

+Currently developing a version 2 using cleaner code and it's utlility uses re-thought out